mrkooll/int-cloud-sre-maksym/rdf/0156-sre-server.md

       certificate issues.
 * Automated Test Execution:
-	- The Gocheck tests will be integrated into our CI/CD pipeline, allowing for automated execution of tests upon each code commit or pull request.
+	- The Gocheck tests will be integrated into our CI/CD pipeline, allowing for automated tests execution upon each code commit or pull request.
 	- This automation ensures consistent testing and helps in identifying issues early in the development cycle.